kitbenjamin/googleEarthImageCollection/README.md

 Collect images from Google Earth that can be used to generate 3-D models.
 ---

+## Features
+* Collect images from Google Earth for a specified area and using specified view angles.
+* If Google Earth crashes, Google Earth will restart from the point of the crash.
+* Viewing domain, or source area, of each image is calculated.

 ## Dependencies
 ### OS:
      * Windows (tested on W10)